 Photographer: Unknown / Love That Design

-Ethra Center received LEED Gold certification in the “Performance and Maintenance of Existing Buildings” category from the US Green Building Council.
+Ethra Ceer received LEED Gold certification in the “Performance and Maienance of Existing Buildings” category from the US Green Building Council.
 This evaluation system is the most reliable global standard for sustainable structures and focuses on energy efficiency, water consumption, indoor air quality and performance innovation.
 The evaluation process lasted three years and its results showed that the energy consumption of the building is 18% lower than the national average and the water consumption is 60% lower than the standard level.
 Also, 80% of waste, including food, is recycled or diverted.

 Ethra is the first cultural complex in Saudi Arabia to receive the LEED gold certificate in the category of public buildings.
 Previously awarded LEED NC Gold certification during construction, the facility is now recognized as a model for sustainable and conscious architecture in the region.